-- Medical treatments not requiring surgery and other investigative procedures - Dav surgerv - Overnight accommodation (private room where available) - Special care unit accommodation (e.g. intensive care) - · Operating theatre fees - Allied health services (e.g. physiotherapy, occupational therapy) - Pharmaceuticals approved by the Pharmaceutical Benefits Scheme - Ward-drugs and sundry medical supplies (e.g. painkillers, dressings) - Nursing care - · Patient meals
+- In-patient medical treatments not requiring surgery and other investigative procedures. - Day surgery. - Overnight accommodation (private room where available). - Special care unit accommodation (e.g. intensive care). - Operating theatre fees. - In-patient allied health services (e.g. physiotherapy, occupational therapy). - Pharmaceuticals approved by the Pharmaceutical Benefits Scheme. - Ward-drugs and sundry medical supplies (e.g. painkillers, dressings). - Nursing care. - Patient meals.

-Out of pocket costs
+Out-of-pocket costs

 The Australian Government sets a Medicare Benefits Schedule (MBS) fee for most services.
 Procedures recognised by Medicare will have an MBS 'item number' and fee.
 However doctors can charge their patients more than the MBS fee if they choose to do so.
-Medicare and Navy Health cover the cost of the MBS fee and any extra amount charged by the doctor is known as your out of pocket cost.
+Medicare and Navy Health cover the cost of the MBS fee, and any extra amount charged by the doctor is known as your out-of-pocket cost.